chakra-ui/chakra-ui/.changeset/rare-dodos-play.md

     `matchMedia`
   - Else, we use the initial value as is.
-- If user specifies `useSystemColorMode: true`, then we'll subscribe to color mode changes from the Operating system
+- If user specifies `useSystemColorMode: true`, then we'll subscribe to color mode changes from the operating system.
+It is no longer used to determine the initial color mode.
+To achieve that, please use `initialColorMode: "system"`

 Removed `--chakra-ui-color-mode` CSS variable and use `data-theme` attribute on the `html` element.